 ||By default uWSGI will execute Python code within a sub interpreter of the process rather than the main Python interpreter created when Python is first initialized.
 This is done to allow multiple separate Python web applications to be run within the one process but to be sufficiently separated so as to not interfere with each other.
 Older versions of uWSGI can fail however when using sub interpreters with threading enabled.
 It is therefore safest to use this option and restrict yourself to a single web application per process.
 Running a single web application in each process with uWSGI is the normal use case so it would be unlikely that this restriction would be an issue.|

-These wrapper script procedures overlap with the general installation and wrapper script instructions in Install New Relic for Python.
+These admin script integration procedures overlap with the general installation and admin script instructions in Install New Relic for Python.

 If you are starting your WSGI application under uWSGI using a command of the form: